spotlightpa/poor-richard/content/series/One Vote, Two PAs 2026/_index.md

 +++
-description = "This November, Pennsylvania voters will choose between candidates for governor who have radically different positions on abortion." image = "2024/01/01jv-5ghd-22rh-1m7b.jpeg" image-credit = "Commonwealth Media Services" image-description = "Public officials and members of Planned Parenthood at a 2022 press conference about the overturning of Roe v.
-Wade." kicker = "One Vote, Two PAs 2026" linktitle = "Democrat Josh Shapiro and Republican Stacy Garrity have radically different positions on abortion access." published = 2026-06-12T04:00:00-04:00 slug = "one-vote-two-pas-2026" title = "One Vote, Two PAs 2026"
+description = "Learn more about the differences between Pennsylvania's candidates for governor: Democrat Josh Shapiro and Republican Stacy Garrity." hide-description = false image = "cas/gd13-2bkv-24p5-62g4.png" image-credit = "Commonwealth Media Services" image-description = "Stacy Garrity (left) and Josh Shapiro" image-gravity = "ce" kicker = "One Vote, Two PAs" linktitle = "This series clearly articulates through policy proposals and issue-based reporting the vastly different visions the candidates for governor have for the future of Pennsylvania." modal-exclude = false published = 2026-06-12T04:00:00-04:00 slug = "one-vote-two-pas-2026" suppress-ads = false title = "One Vote, Two Pennsylvanias 2026" title-tag = "How are Josh Shapiro and Stacy Garrity different?"
 +++